TBDMProject/SQL-PRESTO-TECH_1/README.md

 log.dirs=/home/kafka/logs
 ```

 Save and close the file.
-Now that kafka is configured Kafka, the next step is to create systemd unit files for running and enabling the Kafka server on startup.
+Now that kafka is configured, the next step is to create systemd unit files for running and enabling the Kafka server on startup.

 **Step 4 — Creating Systemd Unit Files and Starting the Kafka Server**